Alcohol and Other Drug Use: Change and Intervention PG (7492.4)

 Special assessment requirements

-The Unit Convenor or Approved Delegate will inform the student of the outcome of their request as per Faculty procedures.
+- The Unit Convener or Program Director will inform the student of the outcome as per University Policy and Faculty Procedure

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.